 Guests book a property

-Once they’ve found a property they like, guests can book it directly through the platform.
+Once they’ve found a property through the property finder app they like, guests can book it directly through the platform.
 They will enter their personal information and pay for the rental through a secure payment system.
 The platform will typically hold the payment until the guest checks in, at which point it will be released to the host.
 Some platforms also allow guests to make a reservation, which means they can secure a property for a certain period of time, but the host can still accept other bookings for the same period.

 Hosts confirm the booking

-Once the guest has made a booking, the host will receive a notification and can then confirm the booking.
-After the booking is confirmed, the guest will receive a confirmation email with all the details about the property and the host.
+Once the guest has made a rental booking, the host will receive a notification and can then confirm the rental booking.
+After the rental booking is confirmed, the guest will receive a confirmation email with all the details about the property and the host.
 The host can also use the platform’s messaging system to communicate with the guest, for example, to provide instructions for accessing the property.

 Guests check in and check-out